LevelUpMarketers/trying-to-adult-rva-2025/docs/RecurringBilling.md

 For migrations or testing scenarios you can bulk create subscriptions from past transactions.
 Under **TTA Settings → API Settings** upload a CSV containing two
 columns: `email` and `membership`.
-For each row the plugin searches Authorize.Net for the most recent settled transaction whose billing email matches and whose order description contains "Trying to Adult RVA - Subscription Renewal".
-Matching transactions are converted into an open‑ended monthly subscription with the membership level as the subscription name and an order description of "Initial 2025 Website Launch".
-Use the **Dry run** option to preview matched transactions without creating subscriptions.
-The results of each row, including transaction details like the order description, are printed line by line in a read‑only text area beneath the **Process CSV** button after processing.
+For each row the plugin searches Authorize.Net for settled transactions whose billing email matches the CSV address.
+All matching transactions are listed in the **Results** area with their ID, amount, date, status, invoice number, and order description.
+The import is a read‑only operation; the optional **Dry run** checkbox simply performs the search without affecting any data.